 You can get your credit report from many different services.
 But by law, each of the three major reporting bureaus has to give you a free credit report each year.
-AnnualCreditReport.com is the official U.S. government website where you can get yours.
+And during the coronavirus pandemic, consumers are entitled to free weekly reports through April 2021, via AnnualCreditReport.com, the official U.S. government website.

 When you open your credit report, you can find a list of all derogatory accounts.
 These include any account with a late or missed payment.

-The screenshot below is from a credit card account that has a 30-day late payment in July 2011.
-You can see that it is a derogatory item from the color – look for yellow and red boxes — and we know that it is a 30-day late payment because the box says “30” in it.
+Below is a sample screenshot showing a credit card account that has a 30-day late payment from July 2011.
+You can see that it’s a derogatory item from the color — some reports show yellow and red boxes — and we know that it is a 30-day late payment because the box says “30” in it.

 Look through your credit report and make a list of all negative information.
 Then compare to your records to make sure everything there is accurate.

 If it’s not accurate, getting it removed is imperative.
-And if it’s accurate, it is harder to remove, but still possible.
+And if it is accurate, it’s harder to remove, but still possible.